 For this report, we surveyed professional buyers from the North America (U.S. and Canada), UKI (U.K. and Ireland), DACH (Germany, Switzerland and Austria) and Benelux (Belgium, Netherlands and Luxemburg) regions; and from sectors including automotive parts, building materials, electronics, medical supplies and food & beverage.

 Some of the key differences that emerged between the different B2B buyer personas include:

 B2B buyers are also consumers accustomed to sleek B2C online buying experiences.
 Therefore, an optimized customer experience, in line with modern B2C shopping experiences, is essential during the B2B online buying process.

 What aspects of their online consumer experience (B2C) are buyers looking for in their B2B customer experience?
 Our respondents indicated that ease and speed are key.
 See page 11 of the report for statistics on B2B buyers’ online customer experience priorities broken down by industry and region.

-Download the full B2B Buying Process 2019 Report:
+Thanks for downloading the B2B Buying Process 2019 report.

 You will receive the download in your inbox shortly.